berlinonline/Dat0r/README.md

 *Documents* are the type that actually holds the data.
 They use their *module's* *fields* to define per property behaviour such as validation or comparison and they track state changes over time as a list of (change)events.
-In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *Documents*.
+In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *documents*.

 *core-layer visualization:*